neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 disproportionately vulnerable to COVID and whose maternal mortality rates are far too high to APIs that convey which communities need the most investment to improve their schools.
-From simple websites that organize content, disseminate information, and collect donations for fledgling organizations to clever voice assistant technology that provides information on your rights when police demand entry into your home and also notifies family of your situation.
+From simple websites that organize content, disseminate information, and collect donations for fledgling organizations to clever voice assistant technology that provides information on your rights when police demand entry into your home and also notifies loved ones of your situation.

 And on and on.